 We continue our summer blog series with a reflection from Fiana Herscovici, one of this year’s Peer Leadership Fellows in Metrowest.
-Fiana has been a staple for Metrowest Service projects this year and joined JTI in Washington DC for L’Taken this year.
+Fiana has been a staple for Metrowest Service projects this year.
 Fiana is a rising senior at Framingham High School and will be continuing her work with JTI in the coming year.

 My sophomore year was defined by my Jewish extracurriculars.
 Throughout the year I had attended numerous NFTY events, fallen in love with my Diller Cohort, and had become an integral part of Temple Beth Am’s Youth Group, BATY, as their Religious and Cultural Vice President.
 As my sophomore year came to a close, I realized that all I wanted was to expose other teens to the opportunities I had had the ability to experience.